kayaocal/JSONes/README.md

 * Cpp11

 ## Use
-* Just copy Jsones.h and Jsone.cpp to your project.
+* Just copy Jsones.h and Jsones.cpp to your project.

-##Compile
+## Compile
 * Cmake can be used to generate project files